Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 Powder for injection: Reconstitute by adding 10 mL of SWFI to each vial of lyophilized powder, the resulting solution will be 30 mg/10 mL or 90 mg/10 mL.

 IV: Infusion rate varies by indication.
 Longer infusion times (>2 hours) may reduce the risk for renal toxicity, especially in patients with preexisting renal insufficiency.
-The manufacturer recommends infusing over 2 to 24 hours for hypercalcemia of malignancy; over 2 hours for osteolytic bone lesions with metastatic breast cancer; and over 4 hours for Paget’s disease and for osteolytic bone lesions with multiple myeloma.
-The ASCO guidelines for bisphosphonate use in multiple myeloma recommend infusing pamidronate over at least 2 hours; if therapy is withheld due to renal toxicity, infuse over at least 4 hours upon reintroduction of treatment after renal recovery (Kyle, 2007).
+The manufacturer recommends infusing over 2 to 24 hours for hypercalcemia of malignancy; over 2 hours for osteolytic bone lesions with metastatic breast cancer; and over 4 hours for Paget disease and for osteolytic bone lesions with multiple myeloma.
+ASCO guidelines for bisphosphonate use in multiple myeloma recommend infusing pamidronate over at least 2 hours; if therapy is withheld due to renal toxicity, infuse over at least 4 hours upon reintroduction of treatment after renal recovery; infuse over 4 to 6 hours in patients with preexisting severe renal impairment and extensive bone disease (ASCO [Anderson 2018]).

-Multiple myeloma or metastatic bone lesions from solid tumors or Paget’s disease: Take adequate daily calcium and vitamin D supplement (if patient is not hypercalcemic).
+Multiple myeloma or metastatic bone lesions from solid tumors or Paget disease: Take adequate daily calcium and vitamin D supplement (if patient is not hypercalcemic).

 Powder for reconstitution: Store at 20°C to 25°C (68°F to 77°F).
 The reconstituted solution is stable for 24 hours stored under refrigeration at 2°C to 8°C (36°F to 46°F).
 The diluted solution for infusion is stable in D5W or NS at room temperature for up to 24 hours.